Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

-The Umrah comprises of four basic pillars:
+The Umrah comprises of four fundamental pillars:

 At the Meeqat, the pilgrim must make the intention and recite the words: